 What is Medicare Part B

 Medicare Part B is an additional part of your Medicare benefits plan.
 Whereas some individuals automatically get enrolled in Part B, others might have to specifically sign up for it.
 Individuals who are already enrolled in Social Security or Railroad Retirement Board automatically get signed up for both Medicare Part A and Medicare Part B coverage.
-Medicare does allow you to cancel Part B coverage if you choose not to receive these benefits.
+Medicare allows you to postpone or even cancel Part B coverage if you choose not to receive these benefits.
+Some may do this because they choose to continue to work and remain on their Employer Group Benefit Plan.

 Medicare Part B Deductible

-For 2015 Your Medicare Part B deductible is $147.00 per year.
-In addition the coinsurance that you will be expected to pay will be 20% of Medicare eligible charges.
+For 2016: Your Medicare Part B deductible is $166.00.
+In addition, the coinsurance that you will be expected to pay will be 20% of Medicare eligible charges.
+There is no cap on the amount of expenses that you can incur.

 What does Medicare Part B Cover

-Medicare Part A serves as the hospital portion of coverage, and Medicare Part B provides coverage for medical services such as visits to the doctor or outpatient care.
-Some examples of covered expenses in a Medicare Part B program include:
+Original Medicare Part A serves as the hospital portion of coverage and Original Medicare Part B provides coverage for medical services such as visits to the doctor or outpatient care.
+Some examples of covered expenses in a Original Medicare Part B include:

 Medicare Part B Premiums

-Unlike Medicare Part A, individuals typically pay a premium for Medicare Part B insurance coverage.
-Typically deducted from your Social Security or retirement funds, this premium is based on various factors including your income and how you file taxes.
-Most people pay the Part B premium of $104.90 each month in 2015, with higher premiums for individuals with larger annual incomes.
+Unlike Original Medicare Part A, individuals typically pay a premium for Original Medicare Part B. Typically it is deducted from your Social Security or retirement funds.
+This premium is based on various factors including your income and how you file taxes.
+Most people pay the Part B premium of $104.90 each month in 2015, and 121.80 in 2016, with higher premiums for individuals with larger annual incomes.
+The higher amount is referred to as the Income Related Monthly Adjustment Amount (IRMAA).
 Additionally, Medicare Part B benefits usually begin after you pay a deductible and/or co-payment for services rendered.
+The deductible for 2016 is $166.

 Florida Medicare Supplements

-The first step in making sure that the gaps in Medicare are filled is a good understanding of what is available to you.
+The first step in making sure that the gaps in Medicare are filled and you have a good understanding of what is available to you.
 There are basically three ways to accomplish this.